Editor’s Note: Originally published on Mar. 11, 2021, last updated on June 29, 2022.

-Spring is here and suspensions are in full swing.
+With Prime Day was initially a one-day sales … More drawing near, now is not the time for suspended accounts.
 So, what better time to brush up on your Amazon seller metrics?
 Let’s look at what Amazon metrics are, how you can tackle them, and what else you can do to keep your business running smoothly.

 - Seller Rating (score from 0 to100) was removed in 2015.

-- Perfect Order Percentage and Product Performance were phazed out in 2016.
+- Perfect Order Percentage and Product Performance were phased out in 2016.

 - Amazon launched the FBA Inventory Performance Index (IPI) in 2017.

-- The Account Health Dashboard featured some performance metrics in 2018.
+- In early 2018, the Account Health Dashboard first displayed some performance metrics.

 - In July 2018, Amazon introduced storage limits based on IPI scores.